lukasthoms/git-todo-ios-0615-public/README.md

 git init
 ```

 This initializes the git repository.
-If you run `ls -a`, which list all
+If you run `ls -a`, which lists all
 files in the current directory including hidden files, you should see
-both README.md and a directory called ".git".
+both "README.md" and a directory called ".git".
 The dot preceding the
-filename tells your operating system that it is a hidden file, which is
+directory name tells your operating system that it is a hidden file, which is
-why we need the "-a" option for ls.
+why we gave the "-a" option to ls.
 Everything that makes your git
 repository a git repository is in this directory!
 This means that if we
-were to delete the .git directory.
+were to delete the .git directory then this directory would not longer
+be a git repository.

 Now we have to tell git which files we would like to keep track of.